How to Install balenaEtcher on Fedora Linux

 Application Fails to Launch

-If balenaEtcher does not start when clicked from the applications menu, launch it from the terminal to see error messages:
+When balenaEtcher does not start after clicking it from the applications menu, launch it from the terminal to see error messages:

 balena-etcher 2>&1 | head -20